Ati1707/DazContentInstaller/README.md

 ## Usage

-You can either get the prebuild release [Release](https://github.com/Ati1707/DazContentInstaller/releases)
+You can either get the prebuild [Release](https://github.com/Ati1707/DazContentInstaller/releases)
 Or clone the repo and install the requirements to run it with python

 **CREATE A SEPARATE LIBRARY FOLDER BECAUSE THIS TOOL IS NOT TESTED!!!!**